haenara-shin/haenara-shin.github.io/_portfolio/7_XRD Bravais Lattice Classification.md

 - **What**: Prediction the crystal structures (14 bravais lattice) from table-type XRD data
   - **Dataset**: [Crystallography Open Dataset](http://www.crystallography.net/cod/) (open to the public, but simply downloadable from the Kaggle)
 - **How**: TensorFlow 2.x (Conv-1D).
 CV-Stacking.
 Ensemble.
 Scikit-learn.
 LightGradientBoost.
 CatBoost.
 XGBoost.
 AdaBoost.
 RandomForest.
 Data transformation (n-root transformation).
 - **Learn**: Handling structured-type dataset (table data).
 Building Conv-1D structure from the scratch.
 Statistically data analysis.
 Data augmentation method for XRD dataset.
 3-step fine-tuning(Adam_custom, Adamax, Adadelta) of self-building models.
+Learning rate control(Reduced learing rate on the plateau).

 ![nano281](https://user-images.githubusercontent.com/58493928/116184306-5e483480-a6d4-11eb-9ed9-b540345599d6.png)
 - Through several testing with hyperparameter optimized ML models including Boosting (LightGBM, CatBoost, XGBoost, and others) Bagging(RandomForest, and ExtraTrees) and others, the best accuracy was achieved from 1D-CNN structure.
 Based on the 1D-CNN models with 3-step fine tuning and CV-stacking(n-folds: 40), I reached at the 2nd-place in the public LB, and finally ranked 1st-place in the private LB!
 Yeah!